sosiouxme/training/beta-3-setup.md

 order to do this, OpenShift can host its own Docker registry in order to pull images "locally".
 Let's take a moment to set that up.

-`openshift ex` again comes to our rescue with a handy installer for the
+`openshift admin` again comes to our rescue with a handy installer for the
 registry:

-    openshift ex registry --create \
+    openshift admin registry --create \
     --credentials=/var/lib/openshift/openshift.local.certificates/openshift-registry/.kubeconfig \
     --images='registry.access.redhat.com/openshift3_beta/ose-${component}:${version}'